phiresky/blog/posts/2022/sqlite-zstd.md

 My sqlite extension reduces the size by _75%_ without modification to the application code and while retaining all normal querying capabilities.

-## Options for compressing data in a database
+## Other options for compressing data in a database

 There's a few solutions I could think of when you have compressible data in your database:

-1. Normalize your data as much as possible, bringing it into the [strict normal form](https://en.wikipedia.org/wiki/Boyce%E2%80%93Codd_normal_form).
+1. Normalize your data as much as possible, bringing it into a [strict normal form](https://en.wikipedia.org/wiki/Boyce%E2%80%93Codd_normal_form).
 In theory, my above table could be split into dozens of smaller tables that each have no redundancy and perfectly clean relations with each other.
 This is how you traditionally "should" use a relational database.

-    This would reduce the database size because in normal form, my data wouldn't really be all that compressible, it's mostly just compressible because of the way its stored.
+    For my use case this would reduce the database size because in normal form, it wouldn't really be all that compressible.
+It's mostly just compressible because of the way its stored.
 JSON stores all the same keys every time, and I also store the metadata of every open program again every time.
 All this could be fixed by normalizing the data.
-I think the same would apply for a lot of use cases of compressible data in databases.
+I think the same would apply for a lot of use cases of compressible data in databases such as event logs / analytics.
 But there's a reason ~~NoSQL~~ NoRelational databases have become popular.
-For my use case, the main issues would be:
+Looking at my example, the main issues would be:

     -   I'd have to duplicate all the structure I already have in my application code in SQL code for no real benefit - Here I always just want to fetch the whole data of one event, and not some smaller parts filtered by some criteria.
 I also don't want to bother with complex join queries just to get the same information I already
     -   My schema would be come very inflexible.
 Whenever I add more options or convert some types I'd have to write SQL migrations for it and think about the best way to store the new data.
     -   For extensibility, I might not actually know the exact structure of the data before storing it, for example if it is imported from an external tool.

-    So in general I prefer to have a mix of relational structure in the database (where it makes sense) together with denormalized data stored in a text column.
+    So in general I prefer to have a mix of relational structure in the database (where it makes sense) together with denormalized data stored in a json column.
 This gives me the best mix of flexibility and structure.
 The popularity of the JSON column type in PostgreSQL shows that I'm not the only one.
+For example you can filter by individual members of the json with [indexes on expressions](https://www.postgresql.org/docs/current/indexes-expressional.html).
 You could maybe even [reimplement MongoDB using just the PostgreSQL JSON column type](https://www.enterprisedb.com/blog/documentdb-really-postgresql).

 2. Just store the data compressed individually.
 On insert, `compress(data)`, on every select decompress it.